xhclintohn/TOXIC-AI/README.md

 ##
-- After getting your /creds.json upload it to session folder then deploy on your favorite platform, enjoy 💩
+- After getting your /creds.json upload it to /session folder then deploy on your favorite platform, enjoy 💩